FriendlyCaptcha/friendly-docs/docs/guides/eu-endpoint.md

 By default the FriendlyCaptcha widget talks to our global service served from all over the world to retrieve CAPTCHA challenges.
 Depending on your user's geography, this request may be served from outside the EU.

-As a premium feature we offer a dedicated forwarding endpoint hosted in Germany as an additional guarantee that the personal information (i.e. visitor IP addresses) never leave the EU.
+As a premium feature we offer a dedicated endpoint hosted in Germany as an additional guarantee that the personal information (i.e. visitor IP addresses) never leave the EU.

 :::info